FailAcademy/learning/wdp-vancouver/_lessons/week-06/04-custom-wordpress-theming.md

 ## Lab Activity

-In today's lab, we're going to dive into Project 4 and use what we learned about custom WordPress theming to begin building out Inhabitent's website.
+In today's lab, we're going to dive into Project 4 and use what we learned about custom WordPress theming to begin building out the Inhabitent website.

-Copy the starter theme into the WP installation on your computer where you are going to build out your project, and **rename** the folder something a bit more descriptive (e.g. `inhabitent`).
+Copy the starter theme directory into **a new WP installation** on your computer where you are going to build out your project, and **rename the theme folder** something a bit more descriptive (e.g. `inhabitent`).

 Next, to get your project set-up, you'll want to run `npm install` in the root of the theme directory so you can get Gulp up and running.

-In the [project folder](https://s3-us-west-2.amazonaws.com/red-wdp/project-04.zip) you'll also find all of the content for the site.
+In the [project assets folder](https://s3-us-west-2.amazonaws.com/red-wdp/project-04.zip) you'll also find all of the content for the site.
 You'll need to add the content to your site via the WP admin area. **Start with posts!** You will find the featured image for each post in `_assets/images/blog-photos/`.

-We'll learn about how to create a custom post type for the product content next week.
+We'll learn how to create a custom post type for the product content next week.

 ---